 Walnut possesses mellow and dry sonic characteristics.
 Like Mahogany and Bubinga drum shells, Walnut drum kits have a powerful low end and a darker, vintage tone.
 But as a hardwood, Walnut is not quite as dense as these woods.

-Walnut is expressive and responsive.
-There is a massive initial attack with a short sustain like Birch, giving the drums a drier sound.
-Unlike Birch, however, the overall sound is much beefier and fatter with less high-end frequencies.
+A Walnut drum shell expressive and responsive.
+There is a massive initial attack with a short sustain like Birch, giving the drums a drier drum sound.
+Unlike Birch, however, the overall sound is much beefier and fatter with fewer high-end frequencies.
 These drums suit a low tuning very well.